Fatih5252/changelog/discord-bot/README.md

 ```json
 {"pageStatus":"UP","incidents":"[]","maintenances":"[]"}
 ```

+a `status_channels.json` file is going to be created and it contains all server id's and their channel ids where the bot is allowed to send status updates.

 this is normal because the bot checks this file if any incidents happen. if yes the bot will send a new message to the channel. if no. itdoes nothing and will send a message to the console.